Code-Institute-Submissions/ms1_overuse_injuries/README.md

   * The landing page has a title followed by Hero image with overlay text.

   * Summary of the topic follows the Hero image to provide general idea about the subject.

-  * The page also provides large buttons with related photos beside them that links each section in common injury page.
+  * Bottom of the page also are large button links with associated images beside them to  sections in common injuries' page.

 * Common injuries Page

   <img src="assets/readme_img/injuries_ss.jpg" width="300">

-  * Top of the page has the links to common injuries categorised by different parts of the body which are listed below within the page.
+  * Top of the page has the large button links to each category below within the page.
 Each link has an associated image beside it for more visual approach.

   * Links are identical to the ones in the index page except they have the shorter height to give more space to the paragraphs below.

-  * Each of the heading list has a large icon to represent the category to allow the user to see exactly which part the list would be applicable to.
+  * Each of the heading list has a large icon before the title.

 * Feedback page

   <img src="assets/readme_img/feedback_ss.jpg" width="300">

   * This page allows a user to contact us to express their opinion or share their stories.

   * The feedback page layout was changed from the wireframe as there was a suggestion to keep the page simple and clear for the purpose.

-  *  This page allows the user to communicate with us by filling the information and click the large submit button.

 ## Features Left to Implement